danindudesilva/notesApp/README.md

 ## TECHNOLOGIES CHOSEN AND REASONS WHY

 * Laravel

 Easy to develop and implement
-Easily deployable
+Effective ORM and database layer
+Active and growing community that can provide quick support and answers

-* mysql
+* MySQL

-to save notes and note status
-adding more fields to a scema is less time consuming
+high performance
+secure and reliable

 ## POSSIBLE IMPROVEMENTS

 * Authentication

 an authentication layer can be added to authenticate the users before they access notes.
 Currently the user is identified by passing the user_id field in the request body.

-[Oauth 2.0 can be used for this]
+Oauth2 can be used for this

-* Proper error handling and policies

-currently the app does not have proper method for error handling and does not implement policies for authorization or user management
+* Using a seperate db to store the archived notes

+currently the app does not have a separate database for archived notes.
+We can add another database to store archived notes after a certain period of time

 * Support for large content in notes